 Students will be able to study this course successfully with no specific previous knowledge of science or geography.
-However, as the course aims to foster an international perspective, awareness of local and global environmental concerns and an understanding of the scientific methods, a course that shares these aims would be good preparation.
+However, as the course aims to foster an international perspective and awareness of local and global environmental issues, studying subjects such as IGCSE Geography and Biology will provide students with a strong foundation for this course.

-Through studying

-environmental systems and societies (ES&S) students will be provided with a coherent perspective of the interrelationships between environmental systems and societies; one that enables them to adopt an informed personal response to the wide range of pressing environmental issues that they will inevitably come to face.
+Through studying Environmental Systems and Societies (ESS) students will be provided with a coherent perspective of the interrelationships between environmental systems and societies; one that enables them to adopt an informed personal response to the wide range of pressing environmental issues that we face.